Jake Buchanan: Houston Astros

-The Houston Astros selected Buchanan in the eighth round of the 2010 Major League Baseball Draft.
+The Houston Astros selected Buchanan in the eighth round of the 2010 Major League Baseball draft.
 In 2011, Buchanan pitched for the Lancaster JetHawks of the High–A California League and the Corpus Christi Hooks of the Double–A Texas League.
 Pitching to a 3.80 earned run average, the Astros named Buchanan their Minor League Pitcher of the Year.

 In 2012, 5.25 ERA with Corpus Christi and the Oklahoma City RedHawks of the Triple–A Pacific Coast League.
 Assigned to Corpus Christi to start the 2013 season, Buchanan led the Texas League in ERA and walks plus hits per innings pitched during the first half of the season, and the Astros promoted him to Oklahoma City after he participated in the Texas League All-Star Game.
 Buchanan was assigned to Oklahoma City to start the 2014 season.

+On June 21, 2014, Buchanan was promoted to the major leagues for the first time.
+He made his MLB debut the same day.
+Buchanan made 17 appearances for Houston during his rookie campaign, compiling a 1–3 record and 4.58 ERA with 20 strikeouts across 35 1/3 innings pitched.

-He made his MLB debut on June 21, 2014.
-Buchanan was designated for assignment by Astros on September 1, 2015, to make room for Joe Thatcher on the 40 man roster, he cleared waivers and was sent outright to Triple-A Fresno Grizzlies] on September 6.
+Buchanan pitched in five games for Houston in 2015, recording a 2.00 ERA with five strikeouts over nine innings of work.
+On September 1, 2015, Buchanan was designated for assignment by the Astros, to clear roster space for Joe Thatcher.
+He cleared waivers and was sent outright to the Triple-A Fresno Grizzlies on September 6.

-He was released on March 31, 2016.
+Buchanan was released by the Astros organization on March 31, 2016.